GSA/digitalgov.gov/content/posts/2013-09-27-what-is-a-customer-centric-culture.md

   - customer satisfaction
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-240-Customer-Service-Experience-NemanjaZs-iStock-Thinkstock-462082529.jpg" alt="Customer word puzzle" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-240-Customer-Service-Experience-NemanjaZs-iStock-Thinkstock-462082529.jpg" alt="Customer word puzzle" %}

 In our very first customer experience (CX) blog post about <a href="https://www.WHATEVER/2013/07/10/kicking-off-our-customer-experience-program-2/" target="_blank">GSA’s Office of Citizen Services and Innovative Technologies’ (OCSIT) Customer Experience Program</a>, we published our principles and values.

 Our core principles say that all staff will: